VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 ### Dictionary

 Let's refresh and align our dictionary.
-I use following terms in the article.
+I use the following terms in the article.

 **User story** - describes one feature.
 It's like a task for one developer.
 Cards that you move in Jira from "In progress" to "Closed" in most cases are user stories.

-**Epic** - bunch of user stories related to the same piece of functionality.
+**Epic** - a bunch of user stories related to the same piece of functionality.
-Some features are too big, for example *"Sign in"*.
+Some features are too big, for example, *"Sign in"*.
-It can be spited in many user stories like:
+It can be split into many user stories like:
-*"As a user I want to sign in using email and password"*, *"As a user I want to sign in using google account"*, etc.
+*"As a user, I want to sign in using email and password"*, *"As a user, I want to sign in using Google account"*, etc.

 Epics are handy when you aren't sure how exactly you're going to implement the feature.
 You know that you need *"Sign in"* features, but you don't know all the details.
 You discuss features with your team.
-During the discussion you realize that *"Sign in"* requires:
+During the discussion, you realize that *"Sign in"* requires:
 *"Password complexity validation"*, *"Sign in via Google"*, "Forget password".
-So you create new user story for each discover piece of functionality.
+So you create a new user story for each discovered piece of functionality.

 ### Story of one release